 Yellow fever occurs only in parts of Africa, Central and South America.
 Travellers visiting the endemic zone should consider vaccination and carry the vaccine certificate.
 Since the actual area of the endemic zone varies from time to time, travellers should take note of this and consult their doctors for opinions.

-5-10% of recipients will experience mild headache, low-grade fever, fatigue and myalgia between fourth to seventh days after immunisation.
-Immediate allergic reaction is very rare.
-However, cases of anaphylaxis have been reported.
+10-30% of recipients will experience mild headache, low-grade fever and myalgia after immunisation.
+Immediate allergic reaction have been reported but is rare.

 The contraindications for yellow fever vaccination include: